StjepanPoljak/tutorials/cpu/arm-doc.md

 msr scr_el3, <Rs>
 ```

-### Hypervisor Configuration Register
+### Hypervisor Configuration Register (`HCR_EL2`)

-Can be called from EL3 and EL2.
+Can be called from EL3 and EL2, but for real software stack it should be called only in EL2.
 Provides configuration controls for virtualization, including defining whether various operations are trapped to EL2.
 The most important bits are:

  * IMO (4): physical IRQ routing
  * HCD (29): HVC instruction disable